 There are also annual requirements for filing for corporations.
 While these annual requirements differ from state to state, they usually include:

-The United States Small Business Administration recommends that companies incorporate if they plan on growing substantially.
+The U.S. Small Business Administration (SBA) recommends that companies incorporate if they plan on growing substantially.

-For example, many new small business owners choose this business structure for liability protection purposes (in other words, to protect their personal assets from possible product liability lawsuits).
+For example, many new small business owners choose this business structure for liability protection purposes (in other words, to protect their personal assets from possible product liability and other lawsuits).

 The rules governing corporation formation and maintenance can be complex and difficult for many business owners to understand or complete on their own.

 Luckily, we’ve got your back!
-Our worry-free services and expert support can help you form your corporation and remain compliant with state and federal laws.
+Our worry-free services and expert support can help you form your corporation and remain compliant with state laws.

 Still trying to decide whether incorporating is right for your business?
 Here are the pros and cons.

-The primary advantage of corporations is that they can issue stock shares.
+One advantage of corporations is that they can issue stock shares.
 This gives corporations the ability to attract investors and venture capitalists.
+Another advantage is personal liability protection for the owners (shareholders).
+In most cases, the shareholders can’t be sued for the liabilities of the corporation.

 Traditional C corporations have two significant disadvantages.

-Because of this negative ramification, S-type corporations were developed to avoid double taxation.
-These type of corporations have restrictions, however, which include a limit of 100 shareholders.
+Because of this negative ramification, S corporations were developed to avoid double taxation.
+This type of corporation has restrictions, however, which include a limit of 100 shareholders.

-The other drawback of incorporation is that it requires more administrative work to file state reports annually, and track shareholder and board of director meetings.
+The other drawback of incorporation is that it requires more administrative work.
+Corporations must file state reports annually and track shareholder and Board of Directors meetings.

+Like “Inc.,” the term “Corp.” is just another abbreviation for corporation.
 These terms can be used interchangeably.
-However, INC is more prevalent and widely known.
+However, “Inc.” is more prevalent and widely known.
 Both shortened words can be used to refer to entities that are incorporated, whether that entity is a business, government, or nonprofit organization.

 The Board of Directors and company officers own or purchase shares in the incorporated business and have responsibilities for business operations.

-When you incorporate your business, you are protecting your individual assets against business liabilities, debts, and lawsuits.
+When you incorporate your business, you’re helping protect your individual assets against business liabilities, debts, and lawsuits.

 Related: Business Structures Explained

-It is common for growing startups to launch as an LLC and then want or need to incorporate for financing, tax, or liability purposes.
+It’s not unusual for growing startups to launch as an LLC and then want or need to incorporate for financing or tax reasons.

 Related: LLCs, DBAs, and Corporations, Oh My!
 Understanding Your Business Type

-You can only use “INC” in your business name if your company is formed as a corporation, and is legally incorporated.
-You cannot just add “INC” to your business name if your firm is not incorporated.
+You can only use “Inc.” in your business name if your company is formed as a corporation and is legally incorporated.
+You can’t just add “Inc.” to your business name if your firm is not incorporated.

 Which formation type is best for your business depends on a number of factors.